 This is one the best 10 tips for pain-free travel.
 Unfortunately, most seats in airplanes, hotels and conference rooms are not built to offer support to your spine.
 So, bringing your own back support such as a lumber pillow goes a long way in supporting your lower back.

 Perform simple stretching exercises

-Okay, so you are travelling and exercises is the last thing you can think of.
+Okay, so you are traveling and exercises are the last thing you can think of.
 Understood!
-But, simply stretching your neck on regular interval or flexing your feet can offer movement to your muscles and prevent pain that comes from rigidity.
+But, simply stretching your neck on the regular interval or flexing your feet can offer movement to your muscles and prevent pain that comes from rigidity.
 Simple stretches will keep your muscles relaxed as well as ensure proper circulation in your back and feet.

 Walk as much as you can

 Nothing is quite as healthy as walking around when it comes to preventing back pain.
-So, take every opportunity for walking around while travelling.
+So, take every opportunity for walking around while traveling.
 You don’t have to walk a mile or two for this.
 Simply walking to the restaurant for dinner, instead of ordering room service can do the trick.

 Wear comfortable clothes

-You may not realise it, but often restrictive clothing affects your sitting and walking postures to a great extent.
+You may not realize it, but often restrictive clothing affects your sitting and walking postures to a great extent.
 So, wear clothes that do not restrict your movements and let you sit and walk comfortably.
-You’ll be able to enjoy pain free travel along with much comfortable movements this way.
+You’ll be able to enjoy pain-free travel along with many comfortable movements this way.